 In arm over the head (or reaching past the head) yoga poses the bottom tip of the shoulder blade has to rotate outwards and upwards so that the arm has room to move upwards.

-The trapezius muscle, perhaps aided by the lower fibers of the serratus anterior muscle, has a major role in this action.
+The trapezius muscle, along with the serratus anterior muscle, has a major role in this action.

-But first lets look at the shoulder blade and why it has to rotate (so that the bottom tip moves outwards and upwards) when the arms are lifted.
+But first lets look at the shoulder blade and how it should rotate when the arms are lifted.

 The shoulder socket is located on the outer edge of each shoulder blade.
-Just above the shoulder socket and projecting outwards is the accromion process.
+Just above the shoulder socket and projecting outwards is the acromion process (Acromion is greek for "Highest Point").
 It's the bony bit that you can feel at the top of each shoulder.
-It's where the shoulder blade connects to the collar bone.
+It's also where the shoulder blade connects to the collar bone.

-If the shoulder blade didn't rotate when an arm is lifted, the arm bone would press against this piece of bone compressing muscle tissue in the process.
+If the shoulder blade didn't rotate when an arm is lifted, the upper arm bone (humerus) would press towards acromion process, compressing soft tissue between them.
 This is less than ideal.

 It's because of this projection that the bottom tip of the shoulder blade has to rotate outwards and upwards when lifting the arms.
 Actually, the whole shoulder blade rotates in this fashion, it's just that looking at the bottom tip of the shoulder blade is one of the easiest ways to see this action.